 - 1. Members of one race, color, national origin, or sex are morally superior to members of another race, color, national origin, or sex. - 2.
 A person, by virtue of his or her race, color, national origin, or sex, is inherently racist, sexist, or oppressive, whether consciously or unconsciously. - 3.
 A person's moral character or status as either privileged or oppressed is necessarily determined by his or her race, color, national origin, or sex. - 4.
 Members of one race, color, national origin, or sex cannot and should not attempt to treat others without respect to race, color, national origin, or sex. - 5.
 A person, by virtue of his or her race, color, national origin, or sex, bears responsibility for, or should be discriminated against or receive adverse treatment because of, actions committed in the past by other members of the same race, color, national origin, or sex. - 6.
 A person, by virtue of his or her race, color, national origin, or sex, should be discriminated against or receive adverse treatment to achieve diversity, equity, or inclusion. - 7.
 A person, by virtue of his or her race, color, sex, or national origin, bears personal responsibility for and must feel guilt, anguish, or other forms of psychological distress because of actions, in which the person played no part, committed in the past by other members of the same race, color, national origin, or sex. - 8.
-Such virtues as merit, excellence, hard work, fairness, neutrality, objectivity, and racial colorblindness are racist or sexist, or were created by members of a particular race, color, national origin, or sex to oppress members of another race, color, national origin, or sex. - If a Florida school district or its employees do not comply with these state laws, a parent may: - o bring legal action against the School District to obtain declaratory judgment; and - o receive monetary awards of injunctive relief, damages, reasonable attorney fees, and court costs.
+Such virtues as merit, excellence, hard work, fairness, neutrality, objectivity, and racial colorblindness are racist or sexist, or were created by members of a particular race, color, national origin, or sex to oppress members of another race, color, national origin, or sex. - Shall not violate Section 553.865(9)(b), F.S., which relates to entering restrooms and changing facilities designated for the opposite sex on the premises of an educational institution. - Shall not violate Section 1000.071, F.S., which relates to the use of personal titles and pronouns in educational institutions. - The school principal shall not prevent, direct school personnel to prevent, or allow school personnel to prevent students from accessing any material used in a classroom, made available in a school or classroom library, or included on a reading list unless: - the school principal or his or her designee has reviewed the material and determines it violates the prohibitions in Section 1006.28(2)(a)2., F.S.;

-Alleged violations of this policy shall be reported to the employee's site administrator/ supervisor for review and determination of an investigation.

-Depending upon the circumstances of the allegations, the investigation may be handled at the worksite by the administrator/ supervisor, or the matter may be assigned to School District investigation through the Department of Human Resources.

-Violations of this policy may result in employee discipline up to and including termination.
+- o the material is unavailable to students based upon school board polices adopted to implement Section 1006.28(2)(d), F.S.; or - o it was determined under the School District's objection process adopted to implement Section 1006.28(2)(a)2., F.S., that the material violated one of the prohibitions in that section. - If a Florida school district or its employees do not comply with these state laws, a parent may: - o bring legal action against the School District to obtain declaratory judgment; and - receive monetary awards of injunctive relief, damages, reasonable attorney fees, and court costs. - Alleged violations of this policy shall be reported to the employee's site administrator/ supervisor for review and determination of an investigation. - Depending upon the circumstances of the allegations, the investigation may be handled at the worksite by the administrator/ supervisor, or the matter may be assigned to School District investigation through the Department of Human Resources. - Violations of this policy may result in employee discipline up to and including termination.
 In addition, certified educators may receive sanctions against the educator's state-issued certificate.